 Who Was Crispus Attucks?

-Crispus Attucks is thought to have been born around 1723 in Framingham, Massachusetts.
+Crispus Attucks was born around 1723 in Framingham, Massachusetts.
 His father was likely a slave and his mother a Natick Indian.
-A 1750 ad in the Boston Gazette sought the recovery of a runaway slave named "Crispas," but all that is definitely known about Attucks is that he was the first to fall during the Boston Massacre on March 5, 1770.
+All that is definitely known about Attucks is that he was the first to fall during the Boston Massacre on March 5, 1770.
 In 1888, the Crispus Attucks monument was unveiled in Boston Common.

 On March 2, 1770, a fight erupted between a group of Boston rope makers and three British soldiers.
-Conflict was ratcheted up three nights later when a British soldier looking for work reportedly entered a Boston pub, only to be greeted by furious sailors, one of whom was Attucks.
+The conflict was ratcheted up three nights later when a British soldier looking for work reportedly entered a Boston pub, only to be greeted by furious sailors, one of whom was Attucks.

-The details regarding what followed have always been the source of debate, but that evening, a group of Bostonians approached a guard in front of the customs house and started taunting him.
+The details regarding what followed are a source of debate, but that evening, a group of Bostonians approached a guard in front of the customs house and started taunting him.
 The situation quickly escalated.
 When a contingent of British redcoats came to the defense of their fellow soldier, more angry Bostonians joined the fracas, throwing snowballs and other items at the troops.

 How Did Crispus Attucks Die?

-Attucks was one of those at the fore of the fight amid dozens of people, and when the British opened fire he was the first of five men killed.
-His murder thus made him the first casualty of the American Revolution.
+Attucks was one of those at the front of the fight amid dozens of people, and when the British opened fire he was the first of five men killed.
+His murder made him the first casualty of the American Revolution.

 Quickly becoming known as the Boston Massacre, the episode further propelled the colonies toward war with the British.